saurav-prasad/Sociol-backend/README.md

 # Sociol

-It is a backend application for a social media app with all the necessary routes required for creating a social media application.
+It is a backend application designed for a social media app with all the essential routes required for creating a social media application.
 ## Available routes

 - Authentications